 As Amazon Associates, we earn from qualifying purchases made from any of our linked suggestions

-Water Bottles – hydration is key, just remember you’ll need it empty before heading through any airport security.
-We love Ecovessel insulated bottles, but if you’ll be heading anywhere with questionable water quality, try the Brita Water Filter Bottle, available in lots of stylish colors.
+Water Bottles – hydration is key; just remember you’ll need it empty before heading through any airport security.
+We love Ecovessel insulated bottles, but if you are heading anywhere with questionable water quality, try the Brita Water Filter Bottle, available in many stylish colors.

 Wallet/Purse – your teen will likely be in control of their own cash now so essential to have a small wallet or purse with only the necessary items for your trip (remove all those library cards and gym members you don’t need), keep it to the essentials in the unfortunate event it may get pinched.

-Electronics – for most teens this will likely mean a smartphone.
-Keep it in a secure, smash proof case for the journey and check that everyone in the family’s electronic devices are covered on travel insurance (if your teen is travelling without you, do they need any of their gear insured?)
+Electronics – for most teens, this will likely mean a smartphone.
+Keep it in a secure, smash-proof case for the journey and check that everyone in the family’s electronic devices are covered by travel insurance (if your teen is travelling without you, do they need any of their gear insured?)

 Charger Cord – a small but essential item easily forgotten on the move, check you have enough cords for all devices (think smartphone, headphones, smartwatch, camera, tablet, etc, etc!)

 Battery pack – don’t fear the flat battery en route, get your teen a pocket/purse-sized charger pack for the journey.